-Case 8:08-bk-13421-ES Doc 1190 Filed 11/06/09 Entered 11/06/09 18:36:16 Desc Main Document Page 64 of 127 the Debtor.
-As of the Petition Date, the Debtor had issued approximately 82,116,179 shares of common stock.
+Equity Interest Holders are the parties who hold ownership interests (i.e., Equity Interests) in the Debtor.
+As of the Petition Date, the Debtor had issued approximately 82,116,17978,400,000 shares of common stock Common Stock.
 The New World Plan provides for the Holders of allowed Equity Interests to retain their Equity Interests in the Reorganized Debtor.
-Nevertheless, Class 4 is impaired because the Equity Interests are subject to dilution for the issuance of additional shares of common stock for reserves for the Warrants issued in connection with the Exit Facility and for the purchase of \$46.8 million (20.6 million) of shares by New worldWorld on the Effective Date, the equity purchase, and additional shares issued for the Holders of Section 510(b) Claims .
-Therefore, the holdersHolders of Equity Interests are entitled to vote to accept or reject the Plan:
+Nevertheless, Class 4 is impaired because the Equity Interests are subject to dilution for the issuance of additional shares of common stock Common Stock for reserves for the Warrants issued in connection with the purchase of \$6.8 10 million (20.6 million) of shares by New World on the Effective Date, the equity purchase of those 10 million at \$5 million, and additional 10.6 million shares issued forto the Holders of the TOPrS or to New World, and the shares of Common Stock for payment, if any, of Allowed Section 510(b) Claims.
+Therefore, the Holders of Equity Interests are entitled to vote to accept or reject the Plan:

-10 Class Description Impaired Treatment 11 4 Equity Interests Yes Holders of existing Equity Interests in the 12 Debtor will retain their Equity Interests in the Reorganized Debtor in full and final satisfaction 13 of their Equity Interests, subject to dilution for the issuance of shares in reserve for the warrants 14 issued in connection with Exit FinancingWarrants, the shares issued to New 15 World on account of the equity contribution and the common stock issued to the Holders of 16 Allowed Class 5 Claims, if any.
+Class Description Impaired Treatment 4 Equity Interests Yes Holders of existing Equity Interests in the Debtor will retain their Equity Interests in the Reorganized Debtor in full and final satisfaction of their Equity Interests, subject to dilution for the issuance of shares in reserve for the Warrants, the shares issued to New World on account of the equity contribution and the common stock issued to the Holders of Allowed Class 5 Claims, if any.